Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 2. Balance Listening with Focus

-Give time for patients to tell their story (within reason), while guiding with focused prompts like, “What matters most about this pain for you?” or “What is the primary thing that you wish you could solve about your pain?”
-Patients who feel interrupted or pigeonholed before they get a chance to explain their journey or what matters to them will not feel as trusting.
+While listening to an hour-long monologue about the patient's devastating symptoms is not often practical, focused questions can ensure that the patient is able to express the highest priorities regarding their symptoms.
+Patients who feel interrupted or pigeonholed before they get a chance to explain the most important aspect of their journey or what matters to them most will not feel as trusting.
 Chronic pain patients may have an extensive medical history, so mixing open- and close-ended questions can give the patient time to speak without the need to interrupt – “it’s a little bit of an art,” concluded Dr. Krishnaswami.

 3. Reframe Interactions with Scientific Evidence